-The New Yorker magazine recently started a summer-long flash-fiction series.
-It's a milestone: the form has come of age.
+In 2017, The New Yorker magazine started a summer-long flash-fiction series.
+It was a milestone: the form has come of age.
 What’s so great about very short stories?
-Well, you can read a work of flash fiction over a single cup of coffee.
-And writing a work of micro-fiction can be done in a day.
+You can write a first draft in a single day.
+(And eventually, a work of flash fiction can be read over a single cup of coffee.)
 At this hands-on workshop, we will:

 - Write an original short story and hear it read aloud, anonymously